soloproyectos-docs/google-dart/README.md

 Install `dartlang` plugin:
 https://github.com/dart-atom/dartlang

-Go to the `dartlang` select and selects the "Format files on save" option.
+Go to the `dartlang` settings and selects the "[Experimental] Format files on save" option.
 This option invokes the [dartfmt](https://github.com/dart-lang/dart_style) command when the files are saved.

 ## Create, install, run and compile projects